DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 ### Example Using a Configuration File Combined with Command Line Options

-Alternatively, we can use the configuration file from previous example to run a landcover job agains the same DGCS account:
+Alternatively, we can use the configuration file from previous example to run a landcover job against the same DGCS account:

 ```
 ./OpenSpaceNet landcover --config dgcs.cfg --bbox -84.44579 33.63404 -84.40601 33.64853 --model=landcover.gbdxm --output atl_detected.shp
 ```

 <a name="usage" />

 ## Complete Usage Statement

 ```